 'How America abounded with beasts of prey, and noxious Animals, yet contained not in it that necessary creature, a Horse, is very strange'.

 In fact America was the home of the horse until its eventual extinction in the last Ice Age.
 Not until the arrival of the Spanish conquistadors in the 16th century was the horse re-introduced to the continent of America.
-Today, a little more than a quarter (28%) of the entire world's horses are stabled in the USA.
+Today, a little more than a quarter (28%) of all the world's horses are stabled in the USA.

 Throughout his life Browne was a keen geographer, botanist and zoologist; it was therefore inevitable that he would lend an eager ear to the numerous reports about the New World which sporadically arrived in England.
 In his encyclopedic endeavor Pseudodoxia Epidemica (1646-76) he refers to America on several occasions.
 Indeed its very opening address describes his painstaking labors in not only compiling an encyclopedia but also in debunking common fallacies as - 'but oft-times fain to wander in the America and untravelled parts of truth'.